In the Permian Basin today, and throughout the evening, residents could see some severe weather such as damaging winds, thunder storms and hail.

 Track current road conditions:

-Visit Yourbasin.com for the latests alerts and weather updates:
+Visit Yourbasin.com for the latest alerts and weather updates:

 - Weather updates will appear at the top of the Yourbasin.com homepage, providing you with the latest warnings and watches.